Why Oakland

 Kaiser Oakland is the default in-network L&D for Kaiser members in Oakland: the new facility opened in recent years with large private birthing rooms, pull-out beds for partners, and a full Kaiser L&D + NICU on-site.
 No commute outside the city.

-For PPO-plan families, Alta Bates Berkeley (Sutter Alta Bates Summit) is the regional Sutter Birth Center; the Summit Campus in Oakland handles acute care and ED.
-Alta Bates Berkeley has full L&D with NICU and is a frequent PPO choice for Oakland family buyers.
+For PPO-plan buyers, Alta Bates Berkeley (Sutter Alta Bates Summit) is the regional Sutter Birth Center; the Summit Campus in Oakland handles acute care and ED.
+Alta Bates Berkeley has full L&D with NICU and is a frequent PPO choice for Oakland buyers who want in-city labor and delivery.

 Highland Hospital (renamed Wilma Chan Highland Hospital Campus in 2022) is the Alameda Health System county hospital and the only adult Level I Trauma Center in Alameda County.
 The L&D unit uses a midwifery-based model of care with all private rooms.